flameshot-org/flameshot-org.github.io/content/docs/installation/installation-linux.md

 - [Solus](https://dev.getsol.us/source/flameshot/): `eopkg install flameshot`

-!!! tip "Tip: Stay ahead of the curve"

-    If you want to run Flameshot with the most cutting edge features, you can download a development version from [here](/nightly).
+If you want to run Flameshot with the most cutting edge features, you can download a development version from [here](/development-build).

 *Important things to Know:*